198.429 Tons of Pulp Production in 2022

-The company is committed to accountable, sustainable development in all operational locations; the elimination of deforestation from all supply chains; and the implementation of best practices in social, environment, and business affairs; with the objective to be a good business partner and accountable member of the local, national, and global community.
+PT Toba Pulp Lestari Tbk (“the company”) is a forest management company committed to accountability, implementation of best practices in social, environment and business affairs with the objective to be a good business partner and accountable member of the local, national, and global community.

-This sustainability policy covers protection and conservation of forest by supporting the conservation of carbon and biodiversity.
-We proactively support local people through our CSR program, especially in the development of entrepreneurship and agriculture at the village level.
-We respect traditional ethnic groups and their community rights, and aim for clean production through the reduction of emissions and control of waste water.
+This sustainability policy covers protection and conservation of forest by supporting the conservation of carbon and biodiversity The company proactively supports local people through CD/CSR program, especially in the development of entrepreneurship and agriculture at the village level The company respect traditional ethnic groups and their rights and aims for clean production through the reduction of emissions and control of waste.

-We implement responsible practices in the workplace, including strict compliance with all relevant legislation, participation in sustainable forest management and timber legality certification programs, a strict no-burning policy, and implementation of a chain of custody system.
+The company implements responsible practices in the workplace, including strict compliance with all relevant legislation, participation in sustainable forest management and timber legality certification programs, a strict no burning policy, and implementation of a chain of custody system.

-We are committed to good company governance, and have an Independent team, which appointed by North Sumatera Governor, community, and civil society, ensure transparency of execution of the sustainability policy, a responsive and transparent complaint mechanism, and to oversee collaboration with third parties to support sustainable forest development.
+The company is committed to good company governance and have an Independent team appointed by North Sumatera Governor, community and civil society to ensure transparency of execution of the sustainability policy, a responsive and transparent complaint mechanism and to oversee collaboration with third parties to support sustainable forest development.

 Forest Conservation Management

 In PT.
 Toba Pulp Lestari Tbk.
 (TPL), we believe in practising sustainable forest plantation and advocate the ecological contributions and importance of forest landscape.
 We understand the tropical forest landscapes hold large stores of carbon and biodiversity.
 It functions as a high canopy with a mix of vegetation from grassland to scrub as well as regenerating to dense forest.
 Thus, since 2016, TPL is committed to executing comprehensive and robust HCV/HCS assessments conducted by independent experts before embarking on any new plantation initiatives in our effort to the advocacy of protecting and conserving identified HCV and HCS areas.